mucoco-tester/home/README.md

 Scripts for identifying code inconsistency scores are found under `MuCoCo_results/notebooks` from the project root directoy.
 The notebooks are named according to the RQ the results are reported in.
 Navigate to that project sub directory for more information.

-You will need to download the MuCoCo experiment results from [Figshare](https://figshare.com/articles/journal_contribution/_b_MuCoCo_Code_Consistency_Testing_Framework_Replication_Package_b_/30402541) and store it in `MuCoCo_results` folder from the project root directory.
+You will need to download the MuCoCo experiment results from XXXX and store it in `MuCoCo_results` folder from the project root directory.
 The name of the folder storing the results should be named `MuCoCo_experiment_results`.
 These results are necessary for running the results aggregation scripts.